douglasdavis/ddavis.io/content/blog/quick-shell-startup-with-tmux.md

 One of those slow actions is simply starting a new shell (I use Bash).
 Starting Bash takes almost a second (my `.bashrc` isn't doing much;
 the equivalent `.bashrc` on my personal Linux box provides an unnoticeable startup time).
-Independent of terminal emulator use (I've tried multiple), it get's a little frustrating to type `Cmd+N` and wait a second, or click on the icon in the dock and wait a second.
+If the shell is slow to start, then obviously a fresh terminal which spins up a shell will be slow to start.
+Independent of terminal emulator use (I've tried multiple), it gets a little frustrating to type `Cmd+N` and wait a second, or click on the icon in the dock and wait a second.
 For me it's simple muscle memory to do both, so it adds up throughout the day.

-I've been using [tmux](https://github.com/tmux/tmux/wiki) for years, but mostly just as a way to keep shells running on remote machines and never really finding it useful for local work.
+I've been using [tmux](https://github.com/tmux/tmux/wiki) for years, but mostly just as a way to keep shells running on remote machines (and never really finding it useful for local work).
 With the slow shell startup I've been experiencing I decided to see if it could help, and it sure does.
 Instead of new sessions of my terminal emulator running `bash`, they run `tmux` and attach (or create, if necessary) to a `tmux` session called `scratch`[^2].

 With my current terminal of choice, [Alacritty](https://alacritty.org/), this is enabled by adding to my